georgeoshardo/SyMBac/docs/source/scene_generation.rst

 ..  image:: images/scene_generation/scene_example.png
    :width: 100px

 Now we need to load in a real image, this will be used to optimise the synthetic image.
-We provide real image samples in ``SyMBac.misc.get_sample_images``.
+We provide real image samples in :func:`~SyMBac.misc.get_sample_images`.
 Here we use a 100x phase contrast image of *E. coli*.

 .. note::
     - Ensure that the real image you load in is representative of the type of data you want to generate.